gu-benites/bedrock-v3/docs/create-recipe/future-implementations/world-class-aromaterapist.md

 # Improvements for AI-Powered Holistic Protocol Generator

-This document outlines suggested improvements to the AI-Powered Holistic Protocol Generator, aiming to enhance its personalization, holistic depth, and the "art" of aromatherapy blending, as if guided by a master aromatherapist.
+This document outlines suggested **potential future improvements** to the AI-Powered Holistic Protocol Generator (part of the Create Recipe feature).
+It aims to explore ways to enhance the system's personalization, holistic depth, and capture the "art" of aromatherapy blending, as if guided by a master aromatherapist.
+These ideas build upon the current architecture and steps described in the core documentation files within `docs/create-recipe/current-files/`.

+## Current System Context
+The current workflow progresses through defined steps, starting with user intake and proceeding through analysis, selection, and protocol formulation.
+The suggestions below propose enhancements to this existing flow and its data structures.

 ## I. Enhanced User Intake & Contextual Understanding (Pre-Step 01 or as part of it)